crysiss/holo-alfa/_posts/2019-05-09-optimize-or-die.md

 ----
 Most of your visitors share your goal—to get your products in their hands.

-But if the process of going from “I want this” to “I  ordered, yay!” isn't as smooth as possible, they’ll use the competitor who has a simpler website.
+But if the process of going from “_I want this_” to “_I  ordered, yay!_” isn't as smooth as possible, they’ll use the competitor who has a simpler website.

 Reduce the friction towards that end goal.
 Make shopping easy for customers and they'll make hitting your biz goals much easier.